Bismut Einstein metrics on compact complex manifolds: Introduction

-Here is an outline of the rest.
-In section \ref{sec-Pre}, we recall some basic notions which will be used later.
-In section \ref{sec-compLap}, we do some computations about several Laplacians, which may be different without the K{\"a}hler assumption.
-In section \ref{sec-Bochner}, we establish a Bochner formula for special forms and get some vanishing results from it.
-In section \ref{sec-proofMain}, we give an interesting observation about the $(2,0)$-part of Bismut-Ricci form in dimension 2, and use it to complete the proof of Theorem \ref{the-introMain}.
-In section \ref{sec-moreDiscussions}, we do some discussions on Bismut-Einstein metrics in high dimensional cases, and we obtain a weak version of Theorem \ref{the-introMain}.
+Here is an outline of the rest paper.
+In section \ref{sec-Pre}, we recall some basic notions that will be used later.
+In section \ref{sec-compLap}, we collect some calculation results about Chern Laplacian and $\db$-Laplacian, which are different in the non-K{\"a}hler case.
+In section \ref{sec-Bochner}, we establish a Bochner formula expressed in terms of Bismut Ricci curvature and obtain some vanishing results of Dolbeault cohomology.
+In section \ref{sec-BEgen}, we give an observation about Bismut Einstein metrics and use it to complete the proof of Theorem \ref{the-introMain}.
+In section \ref{sec-proofMain}, we obtain a stronger vanishing theorem on surfaces.
+As an application, we give another proof of Theorem \ref{the-introMain} in the surface case.

 \textbf{Acknowledgments.} I want to express my gratitude to my advisor, Professor Gang Tian, for his helpful suggestions and patient guidance.
-And thanks Jeffery Streets for his helpful comments.
+I also thanks Professor Jeffery Streets and Professor Mario Garcia-Fernandez for helpful comments and notifying me the paper \cite{GF-J-SLap}.
+And thanks Professor Stefan Ivanov and Giuseppe Barbaro for their helpful comments on an earlier version.